 Custodial fees or custody fees are fees which custodian banks charge customers to hold and manage securities held in custody accounts (also known as safekeeping accounts).
 When you make use brokerage accounts or wealth management services, or if you buy medium-term notes, your securities are held in at least one custody account.

-Major cost differences between custodian banks
+Costs differ broadly between custodian banks

 Fees vary depending on the type of securities

-Save thousands of francs
+Save up to thousands of francs

-Transfer fees compared
+Securities transfer fees compared